jsimonrichard/bible-reading-progress/README.md

 ## Data Storage

-Your reading progress is stored in `.local/share/bible-reading-progress.yaml`, or the equivalent.
+Your reading progress is stored (by default) in `.local/share/bible-reading-progress.yaml`, or the equivalent.
 The format is human-readable-ish and version-control friendly:

 ```yaml
 books: